Soumi7/OAKD_depthai_blazepose/README.md

     - We only consider the top 2 joint angles with max absolute difference.
     - We only print feedback, pose name and accuracy if predicted pose is equal to expected pose.
     - Accuracy is calculated using weighted average of top 10 classes and pose angle differences.
+- FullBodyPoseEmbedder - Converts 3D pose landmarks into 3D embedding.
+    - _normalize_pose_landmarks - Normalizes landmarks translation and scale.
+        - _get_pose_center - Calculates pose center as point between hips.
+        - _get_pose_size
+            - Calculates pose size.
+            It is the maximum of two values:
+                - Torso size multiplied by `torso_size_multiplier`
+                - Maximum distance from pose center to any pose landmark.
+            - _get_pose_center

+    - _get_pose_distance_embedding
+        Converts pose landmarks into 3D embedding.

+        We use several pairwise 3D distances to form pose embedding.
+All distances include X and Y components with sign.
+We differnt types of pairs to cover different pose classes.
+Feel free to remove some or add new.

+        Args:
+        landmarks - NumPy array with 3D landmarks of shape (N, 3).

+        Result:
+        Numpy array with pose embedding of shape (M, 3) where `M` is the number of pairwise distances.
+    -
+- Pose Sample Class
+- Pose Classifier - Classifies pose landmarks.
+    - _load_pose_samples
+    Classifies given pose.

+    Classification is done in two stages:
+      * First we pick top-N samples by MAX distance.
+It allows to remove samples that are almost the same as given pose, but has few joints bent in the other direction.
+      * Then we pick top-N samples by MEAN distance.
+After outliers are removed on a previous step, we can pick samples that are closes on average.

+    Args:
+      pose_landmarks: NumPy array with 3D landmarks of shape (N, 3).

+    Returns:
+      Dictionary with count of nearest pose samples from the database.
+Sample:
+      ```{
+          'pushups_down': 8,
+          'pushups_up': 2,
+        }
+- EMADictSmoothing
+    Smoothes given pose classification.

+        Smoothing is done by computing Exponential Moving Average for every pose
+        class observed in the given time window.
+Missed pose classes arre replaced
+        with 0.

+        Args:
+        data: Dictionary with pose classification.
+Sample:
+            {
+                'pushups_down': 8,
+                'pushups_up': 2,
+            }

+        Result:
+        Dictionary in the same format but with smoothed and float instead of
+        integer values.
+Sample:
+            {
+            'pushups_down': 8.3,
+            'pushups_up': 1.7,
+            }

 ## Credits